Celebrated (part ten)

 On the safe inside, among private certainties, was this: that these scruples made no difference.
 He didn’t care about plagiarism…and didn’t care, not from misplaced fellow-feeling, but because he had come to it, from years of debating forced alternatives.
-The only constant in educational theory was that nothing ever worked.
+The only constant in educational theory was that nothing worked.
 Unless you were willing to accept this, that nothing could work, in which case, any current thing probably worked as well as any theoretical next thing.

 Encourage kids to try, was the only rule Tom considered sound.